elementary_vectors.functions

 ValueError: Indices (0, 1, 2) should have size 2 and not 3.

-random_element(dual: bool = True) Optional[sage.modules.free_module_element.vector]
+random_element(kernel: bool = True) Optional[sage.modules.free_module_element.vector]

 Return a random elementary vector